 In Heidelberg, an extra step couples often take is to close the lock together and then throw the key into the river.

-10. Have a Picnic in the Neckarwiese
+10. Picnic in the Neckarwiese

 Spending an afternoon in the Neckarwiese is a must while visiting Heidelberg – especially for couples.